Dennis Swanson: ABC local stations

 After TVN folded, Swanson turned down a position as sportscaster at WJBK in Detroit to work as the executive producer of the local newscasts at KABC-TV in Los Angeles.
 In 1977, Swanson was promoted to news director.
 That same year, a series of reports on police shootings won the station a George Foster Peabody Award.
 Swanson was named station manager of KABC in 1981.

 Swanson then was promoted to general manager of ABC's Chicago station, WLS-TV, in 1983, when its general manager resigned.
 One of the challenges awaiting Swanson at WLS was filling the vacancy on the station's 6 pm newscast resulting from the death of Fahey Flynn.
 Another was to find a new host for its morning talk show, A.M.
 Chicago, which had been losing in its time slot to The Phil Donahue Show.
 Swanson filled the void by hiring Oprah Winfrey, who had been hosting a talk show at WJZ-TV in Baltimore.
 Winfrey immediately improved ratings over her predecessor, crediting Swanson for the "bold" selection for the time of a Black woman as host.

 By February 1985, Winfrey was pulling double the ratings of Donahue; it was Swanson who suggested that Roger King of King World Productions meet Oprah, which led to her own syndicated talk show.
 The Oprah Winfrey Show, which the ABC owned-and-operated stations carried at launch, grew into one of television's most successful syndicated programs; in 2005, The New York Times described the move as "worth billions of dollars for ABC's stations".
 When Winfrey was honored with the Cecil B. DeMille Lifetime Achievement Award at the 75th Golden Globe Awards in 2018, Swanson was the first person she thanked, for taking "a chance on me".

 Swanson was also credited with reversing a years-long ratings slide for WLS's newscasts, arriving at a newsroom he called a "circus".
-In his first months as manager, he made a slew of hires and anchor shuffles, bringing Mike Adamle on board for sports and luring Floyd Kalber out of retirement and to the station, along with a group of new reporters and specialists.
+In his first months as manager, he made a slew of hires and anchor shuffles, bringing Mike Adamle on board for sports, luring Floyd Kalber out of retirement, and bringing John Drury back to the station after a stint with WGN-TV, along with a group of new reporters and specialists.
 By the end of Swanson's tenure, WLS was on a noted upswing in news ratings, and Winfrey and the new King World shows Wheel of Fortune and Jeopardy! were also major coups for the station.
 Two years after Swanson departed, under his protégé Joe Ahern, WLS-TV was described as a "juggernaut" with dominating leads in all local news time slots.

 Swanson was named president of the TV stations division of ABC in 1985.
 In his year in this position, he paired Regis Philbin and Kathie Lee Gifford as host of WABC-TV's The Morning Show, which became Live with Regis and Kathie Lee when it entered national syndication in 1988.